Last Updated on

 Carbon Monoxide Poisoning

 Because carbon monoxide is virtually untraceable to humans, you will probably never know if you are breathing it in.
-Carbon monoxide poisoning causes around 50 deaths per year and around 1,100 recorded admissions to the hospital according to the Gas Safe Register. anti fungal and parasites.
+Carbon monoxide poisoning causes around 60 deaths per year and around 1,100 recorded admissions to the hospital according to the Gas Safe Register.
 You only need to breathe in small amounts of carbon monoxide for it to be dangerous or potentially lethal.

 Carbon Monoxide Detectors

 Your carbon monoxide detector should be tested regularly by pressing the button, and should also be tested when you have a gas safety check carried out.

 Carbon monoxide detector alarms are very much like smoke alarms.
 They beep continuously when they detect carbon monoxide and beep intermittently when the batteries need to be replaced.
 You can also press the button to test if it is working correctly.

 Carbon monoxide detector alarms are best placed on the ceiling.
 They are generally fitted simply with two screws.
 The best place to fit a carbon monoxide detector alarm is on the ceiling, just outside of the room or cupboard that the gas appliance is fitted in.